Random surfaces and Liouville quantum gravity: Liouville quantum gravity

 The parameter $\gamma$ controls the ``roughness" of the surface: $\gamma=0$ corresponds to a smooth surface, and larger values of $\gamma$ correspond to surfaces which are more fractal and less Euclidean-like.
 The parameter $\gamma$ is also related to the type of random planar map model under consideration.
 The case when $\gamma=\sqrt{8/3}$ (sometimes called ``pure gravity") describes the large-scale behavior of uniform planar maps.
 Other values of $\gamma$ (``gravity coupled to matter") correspond to random planar maps sampled with probability proportional to some sort of additional structure on the map, such as the number of spanning trees ($\gamma = \sqrt{2}$) or the Ising model partition function ($\gamma = \sqrt{3}$).

 LQG surfaces were first defined non-rigorously in the physics literature by Polyakov~\cite{polyakov-qg1} in the context of bosonic string theory.\footnote{Roughly speaking, for $\mathbf c \in\BB N$ an evolving string in $\BB R^{\mathbf c-1}$ traces out a two-dimensional surface embedded in space-time $\BB R^{\mathbf c-1} \times \BB R$, called a \emph{world sheet}.
 Polyakov wanted to develop a theory of integrals over all possible surfaces embedded in $\BB R^{\mathbf c}$ as a string-theoretic generalization of the Feynman path integral (which is an integral over all possible paths).
 To do this one needs to define a probability measure on surfaces.
-The most natural way of doing this turns out to only work when the ``dimension of the space into which the surface is embedded" (a.k.a.\ the central charge) $\mathbf c$ lies in $ (-\infty,1]$, in which case the desired probability measure is $\gamma$-LQG with $\mathbf c = 25-6(2/\gamma+\gamma/2)^2$. } Certain special LQG surfaces are the topic of study in Liouville conformal field theory, the simplest non-rational conformal field theory.
-See, e.g.,~\cite{dkrv-lqg-sphere,krv-dozz} and the references therein for rigorous works on LQG from the conformal field theory perspective.
+The most natural way of doing this turns out to only work when the ``dimension of the space into which the surface is embedded" (a.k.a.\ the central charge) $\mathbf c$ lies in $ (-\infty,1]$, in which case the desired probability measure is $\gamma$-LQG with $\mathbf c = 25-6(2/\gamma+\gamma/2)^2$. } We refer to~\cite{shef-kpz} for an extensive list of references to the physics literature on LQG.
+Certain special LQG surfaces are the topic of study in Liouville conformal field theory, the simplest non-rational conformal field theory.
+See, e.g.,~\cite{dkrv-lqg-sphere,grv-higher-genus,krv-dozz} and the references therein for rigorous works on LQG from the conformal field theory perspective.

 We now explain how to make rigorous sense of LQG surfaces as random metric measure spaces.
 The basic idea is to consider a family of continuous functions $\{h_\ep\}_{\ep > 0}$ which approximate the GFF as $\ep\rta 0$, define approximate notions of area and distance by replacing $h$ with a multiple of $h_\ep$ in~\eqref{eqn-surface-area} and~\eqref{eqn-surface-dist}, then send $\ep \rta 0$ and re-normalize appropriately to get a measure and metric associated with $\gamma$-LQG.
 One possible choice of $h_\ep$ is the convolution with the heat kernel, \eqb h_\ep(z) = \int_U h(z) p_\ep(z,w) \,d^2w \quad \text{for} \quad p_\ep(z,w) := \frac{1}{\pi \ep^2} e^{-|z-w|^2/\ep^2} \eqe where the integral is interpreted as the distributional pairing of $h$ with $p_\ep(z,\cdot)$.
 Note that $p_\ep(z,w)\,d^2w$ approximates a point mass at $z$ as $\ep\rta 0$, so $h_\ep$ is close to $h$ (e.g., in the distributional sense) when $\ep$ is small.
 Other possible choices for $h_\ep$ include convolutions with other mollifiers, averages over circles, truncated versions of the orthonormal basis expansion~\eqref{eqn-gff-def}, etc.